Spinach vs Lettuce - Health impact and Nutrition Comparison

 Spinach is richer in both protein and fats when compared to lettuce.

 Both spinach and lettuce provide low levels of all essential amino acids.

-While the fat content found in leafy greens is very low, most of this fat consists of favourable polyunsaturated fatty acids, containing very small amounts of saturated fats.
+While the fat content found in leafy greens is very low, most of this fat consists of favorable polyunsaturated fatty acids, containing minimal amounts of saturated fats.